What is the Power of Intermittent Fasting: How it work?

 The Science Behind Intermittent Fasting

 Intermittent fasting gives your body a break from constant digestion, allowing it to focus on repair and maintenance.
-During the fasting time frame, your body exhausts its glycogen stores and starts consuming fat for energy.
+During fasting, your body exhausts its glycogen stores and starts consuming fat for energy.
 This process, known as ketosis, can lead to significant health improvements.

 Benefits of Intermittent Fasting